luciebinder/ws-openness-2025/_sources/general-information/assignment.md

 In the next 50 minutes, please:

 - Use our (quick setup guide)[../content/4_additional/quick_tutorial_ws] to help you through the process step-by-step.
-- Start adding your first pages and structure to your site — even small steps are great progress!
+- Start adding your first pages and structure to your site — even small steps count as great progress!
-- Don’t hesitate to ask if you get stuck — I am here to help!
+- Don’t hesitate to ask if you get stuck — I am here to support you!

-Afterwards, we will meet again for a wrap-up and feedback round, where you can share your experience and ask final questions.
+Afterwards, we’ll come back together for a wrap-up and feedback session, where you can share your experiences and ask any final questions.